PHorg Logo

 April, 1906

-Looters seen here picking through the ruins of the Palace Hotel.
+Looters seen here picking through the ruins of The Palace Hotel.

 fire map